wp_nav_menu()WP 3.0.0

 Example of using the walker parameter

-In walker you can specify the object that will build the menu.
+In the walker, you can specify an object that will build the menu.
 In this object, you can describe the HTML code of the resulting menu.

-If you want to create a menu for a non-standard HTML layout, it is sometimes easier to redo this object than to redo the HTML layout.
+If you need to create a menu for a non-standard layout, it is sometimes easier to modify this object than to redo the layout.

 Let's look at an example.
-We take the code of the start_el() method without any changes.
-Use it as a template:
+The code of the start_el() method is taken without changes.
+We use it as a template:

 class My_Walker_Nav_Menu extends Walker_Nav_Menu {